Art & Design

 52 credits – Graphic Design Option

-An Art major must select one of the following options:
+An Art & Design major (B.A. degree) must select one of the following options:

-Select courses to reach a total of 120 credits for the degree.
+Select additional credits to reach a total of 120 credits for the degree.

-It is recommended that students in the B.A. program in Studio Art take additional studio art courses at the 300- and 400-level as well as additional Art History courses.
+It is recommended that students in the Studio Arts option take additional studio art courses at the 300- and 400-level as well as additional Art History courses.

-Students in the Graphic Design B.A. option are encouraged to take additional 200- and 300-level Studio Art courses.
-Students who plan to apply to graduate programs in the visual arts should consider the B.F.A. program.
+Students in the Graphic Design option are encouraged to take additional 200- and 300-level Studio Art and Graphic Design courses.